 Plitvice Lakes National Park is one of Croatia’s national treasures, where boardwalks and hiking trails wind around 12 upper lakes and 4 lower lakes.
 Kids of all ages will love walking along wooden pathways at the foot of beautiful waterfalls.
 Visiting this UNESCO World Heritage site has been on our list of places to visit for so long and we could barely contain our excitement!

-To be honest, we weren’t overly excited about our planned day Zagreb with kids.
+To be honest, we weren’t overly excited about our planned day in Zagreb with kids.
 The only reason we went was to help break up the long bus trip from Budapest to Plitvice Lakes National Park.
-Our Lonely Planet said the best things to do in Zagreb were to have coffee and to visit the Museum of Broken Relationships.
+Our Croatia Lonely Planet said the best things to do in Zagreb were to have coffee and to visit the Museum of Broken Relationships.
 We went in with pretty low expectations…